 The total taxable value of property in the town for 2008 is \$3.4 billion.
+1997 is \$1,150,357,320.
 The current millage rate is 0.7093, which yields about \$2.4 million each year in ad valorem taxes.
+1.0961, which is equivalent to the 1996/97 rate of 1.0604 plus 0.0357 mills for the Fort Myers Beach street lighting district (which was previously charged as a separate line item on the Lee County tax bill).

 State law requires that revenues be budgeted at only 95% of the full amount, assuming that only 95% of revenues may actually be collected during the year.
-About 44% of the town's recurring revenues come from ad valorem taxes.
+At this rate, the estimated tax revenue from ad valorem taxes for fiscal year 1997/98 will be \$1,197,861.
+About 44% 42% of the town's recurring revenues come from ad valorem taxes.
 Ad valorem taxes can be used to fund both operating costs and capital projects.

-Table 11-2a shows recent trends in assessed valuation for the Town of Fort Myers Beach.
+Table 11-2a shows recent trends in assessed valuation for the Fort Myers Beach Fire District, which includes the entire Town of Fort Myers Beach. plus land along San Carlos Boulevard to about Pine Ridge Road.
+The average increase in assessed valuation has been 3.6% since 1992.
+Based on this history, this plan's forecasts of future ad valorem revenue will be based on a 3% annual increase.
 Given the recent extreme volatility in real estate values and tax-reform efforts by the state legislature, no increase in ad valorem revenue should be assumed for future years; further decreases are very possible.